edge-cloud/www.edge-cloud.net/_posts/2022-07-19-hands-on-with-aws-byoip.md

 # Using BYOIP address space

-Now that we have not only provisioned the IP address space, but also validate that everything is correctly working, remains the question about how to use this IP prefix in AWS.
+We have not only provisioned the IP address space, but also validate that everything is correctly working.
+What remains is the question about how to use this IP prefix in AWS.

 ## AWS Console view of BYOIP CIDR